Indian diaspora in Southeast Africa: Expulsion from Uganda and repatriation

 In 1972, Idi Amin gave the nearly 80,000 Ugandans of Asian (mainly Indians) descent 90 days to leave the country, so an expulsion was set in effect.
-Many of them were holding citizenship and passports of the UK and colonies rather than of Uganda.
+Many of them held citizenship and passports of the UK and colonies rather than of Uganda.
 23,000 had successfully gained citizenship and several thousand more had pending applications but these were all cancelled by Amin immediately prior to the expulsion.
 These descendants of the Dukawallas and Indian coolies then comprised about 2 percent of the population.
 Their businesses and property were "Africanized" and given to native Ugandans.

 Some 27,000 Ugandan Indians moved to Britain, another 6,100 to Canada, 1,100 to the United States, while the rest scattered to other Asian and European countries.

 Today, however, many of these same ethnic Indians have returned.
 The Indian Diaspora has contributed to the political arena, blurring the binary "homeland" and "hostland" dynamic.
-They have adopted a distinctive political identity, shaped by anti-colonial efforts in both India and Southeast Africa In 1992, under pressure from aid donors and Western governments, Ugandan President Yoweri Museveni simplified a then 10-year-old law letting Asians reacquire lost property.
+They have adopted a distinctive political identity, shaped by anti-colonial efforts in both India and Southeast Africa.
+In 1992, under pressure from aid donors and Western governments, Ugandan President Yoweri Museveni simplified a then 10-year-old law letting Asians reacquire lost property.